Advanced-ML/Adversarial-fine-tuning-Robust-Super-Resolution-without-using-adversarial-training/README.md

 main.py --mode test --model LD
 ```

-To reproduce the results in Latent Diffusion with only one image:
+To reproduce the results in Latent Diffusion with only one image from Image Pairs dataset:
 ```
 main.py --mode demo --model LD --img image_name.png
 ```